prettypositron/jekyll-uno/_posts/2019-01-09-settinguppc.markdown

 7. I am not going to talk much about machine learning in this post just yet.
 But there are a few important theoretical concepts in probability that form the foundation of much of the approaches we take in ML.

  * Markov Chains - well, really just a random walk in a state space (finite) that satisfies the Markov Property, which means that if you wish to predict where the chain will be at a future time, if we are given the present state, then the entire past history is irrelevant.
- **given the present, the past and future are conditionally independent**
+Given the present, the past and future are conditionally independent

  * Bayes' Theorem - really, Bayesian inference, is very different from the works of Markov in that you update the probability for a hypothesis as more evidence/information becomes available.